beautiful-numbers/finding-perfect-numbers-without-relying-on-mersenne-primes/README.md

 # Structural Calibration and Sigma Distribution of Even Perfect Numbers

 This repository contains the reference implementation that goes with the paper **“Structural Calibration and Sigma Distribution of Even Perfect Numbers”**.
-The code shows how to detect even perfect numbers **without calling a separate Mersenne-prime routine**, by enforcing the structural constraints of the **sigma rectangle (SR)** and the **dyadic hierarchical tiling (DHT)** on triangular numbers.
+The code shows how to detect even perfect numbers **without calling a separate Mersenne-prime routine**, by enforcing the structural constraints of the **sigma rectangle (SR)** and the **Discrete Hierarchical Tiling (DHT)** on triangular numbers.
 This approach is **conditioned on the classical Euclid–Euler characterization** of even perfect numbers.

 ---